All Episodes

 Yeah, ladies and gentlemen, we're on our way to full-on tyranny.

-They are definitely screening all of our texts, all of our messages to see where we fall in line with with the government.
+They are definitely screening all of our texts, all of our messages to see where we fall in line with the government.

-Okay, well, I'm doing this because this is my own house, and I am telling you why I'm so I just need to know why why why would she she's basically viewed a post, which is not an arrestable offense.
+So I just need to know why would she basically viewed a post, which is not an arrestable offense.

 So have you seized anyone else?

-Is she the only child you're picking up?
+Is she the only child?

 Have you spoken to anyone else?

-No, we'll put we'll come to the station now.
+No, we'll come to the station now.

 That's fine.

-We'll come to the station now.
+We'll come to the station.

 The phone isn't seized right now, and we're not able to basically get the phone.

-We'd have to escalate this further.
+We have to escalate this further.

 For what?